phoenixlai833/Joey-Phoenix/docs/configuration.md

 **3.** Open the project folder in Mac or Windows.

 >**(macOS)** Drag your folder into the Workspace column on the left of the VS Code interface You will be greeted with a pop up.
-Select 'Yes, I trust the authors'.
+Select "Yes, I trust the authors".

 ![Workspace popup message](../assets/images/step-3.png)

->**(Windows)** Go under the 'File' tab on the navigation bar and select 'Open folder'.
+>**(Windows)** Go under the 'File' tab on the navigation bar and select "Open folder".
 Select your designated folder.
 You will be greeted with a pop up.
-Select 'Yes, I trust the authors'.
+Select "Yes, I trust the authors".

 ![Workspace popup message](../assets/images/step-3.png)